 Thankfully, that’s where business interruption insurance comes in.
 You can collect the income you would have expected to generate, were it not for the unexpected event.
 The policy may also cover your normal operating expenses, and extra expenses in order to expedite your return to business or limit your losses.

-Protect yourself
+Protect yourself and your business

+Risk and retail go hand-in-hand.
+But so do comfort and coverage.
 As a retailer, you have a lot on your plate already.
 Worrying about property damage, liability lawsuits, and cyberattacks shouldn’t consume your days.
-But retailer insurance can help.
-With Federated insurance specifically designed for wholesalers and retailers, you can rest assured that you’re protected should something go wrong.
+Retailer insurance can help.
+To learn more about protecting yourself and your business, visit our retailer insurance page today.

 This blog is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.